 The Company's principal facility and its corporate headquarters are located at the Natural Energy Laboratory of Hawaii Authority ("NELHA") at Keahole Point in Kailua-Kona, Hawaii.
 The Company leases two properties from the State of Hawaii under a 40-year commercial lease expiring in 2035 and a 19-year commercial lease expiring in 2037.
-Under the terms of the existing NELHA leases, the Company could be required to remove improvements at the end of the lease term.
-Under generally accepted accounting principles in the United States, an entity should recognize the fair value of a liability for an asset retirement obligation is incurred, if a reasonable estimate of fair value can be made.
+Under the terms of the existing NELHA leases, the Company could be required to remove improvements at the end of the lease terms.
+Under generally accepted accounting principles in the United States, an entity should recognize the fair value of a liability for an asset retirement obligation in the period in which the retirement obligation is incurred, if a reasonable estimate of fair value can be made.
 If such an estimate cannot be made in the period the asset retirement obligation is incurred, the liability should be recognized when the fair value can be reasonably estimated.
 Based on communications with NELHA, management does not believe the projected cost for such removal to be material to the consolidated financial statements, or likely, given historical practices.
 However, conditions could change in the future.
 It is not possible to predict such changes or estimate any impact thereof.

 The Company leases facilities, equipment and land under non-cancelable operating leases expiring through 2037.
 One of its facility leases contains price escalations and a renewal option for five years.
 The land lease provides for contingent rentals in excess of minimum rental commitments based on a percentage of the Company's sales.
-Contingent rental payments for the years ended March 31, 2020, 2019 and 2018 were \$49,000, \$54,000 and \$49,000, respectively.
+Contingent rental payments for the years ended March 31, 2021, 2020 and 2019 were \$50,000, \$49,000 and \$54,000, respectively.

 Right-of-use assets represent the right to use an underlying asset for the lease term and lease liabilities represent the obligation to make lease payments arising from the lease.
 Right-of-use assets and liabilities were recognized at April 1, 2019 based on the present value of lease payments over the existing lease terms, using the Bank's incremental borrowing rate based on the information available at recognition, and the Company has elected to exclude non-lease components.
+At March 31, 2021, the weighted average remaining lease term was 13.5 years and the operating lease costs were \$591,000.
+There were no new leases in fiscal year 2021.
 At March 31, 2020, the weighted average remaining lease term is 13.9 years, the weighted average discount rate is 7.5% and the operating lease costs were \$592,000.

-Supplemental balance sheet information related to leases at March 31, 2020 consist of the following:
+Supplemental balance sheet information related to leases consist of the following as of:

-Operating leases Balance Sheet Classification (in thou usands) Right-of-use assets Operating lease right-of-use assets, net \$ 3,834 Operating lease obligations Long-term operating lease obligations 319 3,519 Total lease liabilities \$ 3,838
+Operating leases Balance Sheet Classification arch 31, 2021 rch 31, 2020 7.1 (in thou Right-of-use assets \$ 4,128 \$ 4,128 Accumulated lease amortization Operating lease right-of-use assets (611) (294) Total right-of-use assets \$ 3,517 \$ 3,834 Current lease liabilities Operating lease obligations \$ 343 \$ 319 Non-current lease liabilities Long-term operating lease obligations 3,175 3,519 Total lease liabilities \$ 3,518 \$ 3,838

-Maturities of lease liabilities at March 31, 2020 are as follows:
+Maturities of lease liabilities at March 31, 2021 are as follows:

-Year ending March 31 (in thousands)
+Year ending March 31 (in thou sands)

-2021 \$ 593

-2022 593
+2022 \$ 593

 2023 537

 2024 371

 2025 371

+2026 339

-Thereafter 3,693
+Thereafter 3,353

-Total undiscounted lease payments 6,158
+Total undiscounted lease payments 5,564

-Less: present value discount (2.320)
+Less: present value discount (2,046)

-Total lease liability balance \$ 3,838
+Total lease liabilities balance \$ 3,518